Kccendana/capstsone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--I would like to thank Microverse for helping me improve my skills in web design.
+- I would like to thank Microverse for helping me improve my skills in web design.
--Design template by Cindy Shin(https://www.behance.net/adagio07)
+- Design template by Cindy Shin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>